qmk/qmk_firmware/keyboards/ergodox/keymaps/ordinary/readme.md

 In addition to Symbols and Media there is the Capitals layer which is exactly the same as pressing the shift key.
 Each layer is accessed by a shift key on each edge of the keyboard and corresponds to one of the three LEDs on the keyboard: Capitals (red), Symbols (green), Media (blue).
 The color of a layer illuminates when the layer is active.

 Shift buttons work in the expected way: press them and all of the keys switch to that layer; release them and the keys switch back to the base layer.
-If you press both of a pair of shift keys, the layer will lock on until you press both shift keys again.
-For instance, the widely and rightly loathed Caps Lock is engaged by pressing both Capitals Shift buttons.
-All the Shift keys work this way.
+Lock the shift keys using the Shift Lock button, which is the same as the Special Shift button.
+You can press the shift and shift-lock buttons in either order.

 Multiple layers can be turned on at once.
 The Capitals layer will affect characters on other layers to capitalize.
 Other layers, however, don't 'mix': Symbols blankets the base layout; Media blankets Symbols.